Lab handling • storage • calculator

 How do you calculate peptide dosage after mixing?

-Dosage depends on how much peptide is in the vial and how much bacteriostatic water is added during reconstitution.
-This determines the final concentration (mg per mL), which is then used to calculate how much to draw into a syringe.
+The calculation depends on how much peptide is in the vial and how much bacteriostatic water is added.
+That determines the final concentration, usually shown as mg per mL.
+From there, you calculate how much liquid corresponds to the desired amount.

 How much bacteriostatic water should you add?